 8. “Do you have the budget for our product?”

-You could land yourself the most ideal prospect you could ever find but unless they have the budget to purchase your product or service, it’s not going anywhere.
+You could land yourself an ideal prospect, but unless they have the budget to purchase your product or service, it’s not going anywhere.

 Of course, you don’t have to reveal the price of your product for an answer to this question.
 It is merely aimed at discerning whether or not they’re willing to close on a fair deal.
 If they’re tight on budget, you could offer alternate, cheaper plans that still solve the needs and issues pointed out earlier on in the call.

 9. “Have we covered everything?
-Is there anything else I should know?”
+What else should I know?”

-This is intended to ensure you’re not leaving anything out that may have been overlooked during the conversation.
-The discovery call is the best (and probably only) opportunity to find out the most about your prospect and you need to make the most of it by covering as much as ground possible.
+The discovery call is the best (and probably only) opportunity to find out the most about your prospect and you need to make the most of it by covering as much ground as possible.

 This question also gives your prospect some space to recollect what’s been discussed during the call and try to remember whether they’ve missed anything or left something important unsaid.